-an email to a user falsely n attempt to scam the user for identity theft The IRS does not initiate contacts with taxpayers via emails.
-Also, the IRS does not request personal detailed information through email or ask taxpayers for the schemes.
-Phishing is the
+schemes.
+Phishing is the imic legitimate business g an email to a user falsely in attempt to scam the user for identity theft nto surrendering private information that will be used for identity theft.

+The IRS does not initiate contacts with taxpayers via emails.
+Also, the IRS does not request personal detailed information through email or ask taxpayers for the PIN numbers, passwords, or similar secret access information for their credit card, bank, or other financial accounts.